csalg/munnin/README.md

 2. It is also possible to simply export words from software like LWT or LingQ.
 This approach is in my experience, a nightmare from an effective learning perspective.
 It rests on two faulty assumptions: that a word is something that can be concisely and completely defined and that a word is something that can be learnt.
 Words tend to have many uses, and often appear in collocation with other words, which is why there are mountains of research showing that memorizing word lists is an inefficient way of acquiring vocabulary.
 Furthermore, it is not clear what 'learning a word' means.
 Is it just passive recognition?
 Knowing how to use it?
 Knowing every collocation?

 Learning a word is therefore too complex to fit in a flashcard, not to mention basically impossible to automate, since word flashcards tend to require constant tweaking and expansion.
+In this sense, studying vocabulary in the context of a chunk of text is much better.

 **Solution: Using data to filter incoming flashcards**